haydenCoder/great-red-spot-detector/README.md

-# Great Red Spot Detector
+# Jupiter Great Red Spot Detector

 A small desktop app for measuring **where Jupiter’s Great Red Spot is** on your stacked image — System III longitude and latitude.